Signed in as:

-"Everything in the universe is number and that number has a meaning."
+"Everything in the universe is a number and that number has a meaning."

 ~ Pythagoras (570-c.495 BCE), a mathematician, mystic and scientist